nschonni/cordova-docs/articles/known-issues/known-issues-ios.md

 If a plugin is added to your project, built for iOS, and then removed from the project, the plugin will still be included in the iOS build until you clean or build for another platform.
 As a workaround, clean or rebuild from Visual Studio instead of using build/debug.

 ##**Failed to launch application on iOS remote build machine**
-Somtimes, you would see following output in the Visual Studio error pane:
+Sometimes, you would see following output in the Visual Studio error pane:
   ~~~~~~~~~~~~~~~~~~~~~~~~
   Starting launch process C:\Program Files (x86)\nodejs\node.exe "C:\Users\user\AppData\Roaming\npm\node_modules\vs-tac\remoteDevice.js" --platform ios --action launch --path "C:\Projects\PhoneApp\bld\ios\Debug\buildInfo.json" --serverUrl http://mac:3000/cordova --language en-NZ --loglevel warn  --cliVersion 5.4.0
   Timed out connecting debugger to remote Apache Cordova app.
 See Output window for JavaScript console output.